keboola/connection-docs/tutorial/ad-hoc/index.md

 {: .image-popup}
 ![Screenshot - Create Sandbox](/tutorial/ad-hoc/transformation-2.png)

-Select the unemployment rates table (`in.c-keboola-ex-google-bigquery.unemployment-rates`), click on **Create Sandbox** and wait for the process to finish:
+Select the unemployment rates table (`in.c-keboola-ex-google-bigquery.unemployment-rates`), click on **Create Sandbox**, and wait for the process to finish:

 {: .image-popup}
 ![Screenshot - Sandbox Configuration](/tutorial/ad-hoc/transformation-3.png)

-When finished, you can connect to web version of [Juypter Notebook](http://jupyter.org/) which allows you to run arbitrary code by clicking the **Connect** button:
+When finished, you can connect to the web version of [Jupyter Notebook](http://jupyter.org/), which allows you to run arbitrary code by clicking the **Connect** button:

 {: .image-popup}